tugbaot/simple-iptv/README.md

 - Linux: just install `sudo apt install mpv` and the app will find it

 Also requires:
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`

-Run with ```python3 simple-iptv.py``` or see Tips below if you just want a normal shortcut.
+Run with `python3 simple-iptv.py` or see Tips below if you just want a normal shortcut.

 ### Theming

-Pretty flexible to make it look how you want with a nice selection of inbuilt themes.
+Pretty flexible so you can make it look how you want with a nice selection of inbuilt themes you can use or create your own.

+You can change many things, see:
+- config.txt for various changes to the look & layout
+- theme.xml for the colorscheme

 ![themese](https://github.com/tugbaot/simple-iptv/blob/main/screenshots/themes.png)

 ### Basic features